Reikaa/CL-Math/README.md

 a[1][1] = 5;
 ```
 The CreateSquareMatrix function takes a side length as the first argument.
 Matrices are later accessed using zero-indexing, so a 3x3 matrix generated using CreateSquareMatrix(3, INIT_ZEROES) is valid from [0-2][0-2].

+# License
+Released under the MIT License.
+See file LICENSE for details.